Final offensive of 1981 (El Salvador): Background

 On 15 October 1979, the Armed Forces of El Salvador (FAES) overthrew President Carlos Humberto Romero and established the joint military and civilian Revolutionary Government Junta (JRG), ending 48 years of exclusive military dictatorship in the country.
 The 1979 Salvadoran coup d'état, which was covertly supported by the United States, is often considered the beginning of the Salvadoran Civil War.
-The "Junta", (also known as the "First Junta"), was dissolved on 9 January 1980; when the three civilian members were removed and replaced by three new civilian members, beginning the Second Junta.
+The junta, (also known as the "First Junta"), was dissolved on 9 January 1980; when the three civilian members were removed and replaced by three new civilian members, beginning the Second Junta.

 Beginning in 1980, leftist guerrilla activity was to become one of the biggest threats to the JRG: the government detected signs of a classic guerrilla insurgency developing.
 With small attacks by leftist rebels, using only light arms, who did not hold the territory they captured.
 According to United States Marine Corps Colonel Ronald J. Cruz—a former naval attaché to El Salvador—in the first six months of 1980, guerrillas committed around 3,140 acts of violence, including arson, assassinations, and destruction of infrastructure.
 The guerrillas initially funded themselves with kidnappings and robbing banks, but in late-1980, the guerrillas began to receive modern weaponry from Nicaragua.

-On 10 October 1980, five left-wing groups, the Farabundo Martí People's Forces of Liberation (FPL), Communist Party of El Salvador (PCES), National Resistance (RN), People's Revolutionary Army (ERP), and the Revolutionary Party of the Central American Workers (PRTC), joined forces and formed the Farabundo Martí National Liberation Front (FMLN) guerrilla coalition.
+On 10 October 1980, five left-wing groups, the Farabundo Martí Popular Liberation Forces (FPL), Communist Party of El Salvador (PCES), National Resistance (RN), People's Revolutionary Army (ERP), and the Revolutionary Party of the Central American Workers (PRTC), joined forces and formed the Farabundo Martí National Liberation Front (FMLN) guerrilla coalition.
 The group was named after Farabundo Martí, a leader of the Communist Party of El Salvador who was executed during La Matanza, the 1932 massacre of 10,000–40,000 indigenous and communist peasants in western El Salvador; following a failed peasant revolt against military President Maximiliano Hernández Martínez.

 On 13 December 1980, the Second Junta was dissolved after Colonel Adolfo Arnoldo Majano was forced to resign his position, and the Third Junta was formed with the four remaining members: President José Napoleón Duarte, Vice President Colonel Jaime Abdul Gutiérrez, José Ramón Ávalos Navarrete, and José Antonio Morales Ehrlich.
-Later that month, on 27 December 1980, Fermán Cienfuegos, the commander of the Armed Forces of National Resistance (FARN), the militant wing of National Resistance, announced that a "Final offensive" would be launched by the FMLN against the JRG before the inauguration of Ronald Reagan as president of the United States on 20 January 1981.
-The guerrillas conducted operations and preparations for the "Final offensive" in December 1980 and January 1981.
+Later that month, on 27 December 1980, Fermán Cienfuegos, the commander of the Armed Forces of National Resistance (FARN), the militant wing of National Resistance, announced that a "final offensive" would be launched by the FMLN against the JRG before the inauguration of Ronald Reagan as president of the United States on 20 January 1981.
+The guerrillas conducted operations and preparations for the "final offensive" in December 1980 and January 1981.
 The Army captured pamphlets calling on the rural poor to join the FMLN and operational plans that confirmed the guerrillas were planning an offensive: specific targets were not mentioned and remained unknown to the government.
 As a result, the High Command General Staff, consisting of Colonels Gutiérrez, José Guillermo García, Rafael Flores Lima, and Francisco Adolfo Castillo, placed the military on a "state of alert" in preparation for such an offensive.